echoprotocol/echowiki/how-to/registration-&-node-launch/become-a-registrator.md

 # How to become a registrar and start earn money with Echo

-Каждый участник сети, запустивший свою ноду, может принять участие в консенсусе, предоставляя API для регистрации новых аккаунтов в сети.
+Every network participant who has launched their own node can participate in the consensus by providing an API for the registration of new accounts on the network.

-## Шаг 1.
+## Step 1.
 Restrict API

 You can restrict API's to particular users by specifying an `api-access` file in `config.ini` or by using the `--api-access /full/path/to/api-access.json` startup node command.
 Here's example which allows only `registration_api` for all without any password: